Jonathan2251/lbd/_sources/gpu.rst.txt

   Core-15       y[7680..7711] = a * ...                            ...                                                ...      y[8160..8191] = a * x[8160..8191] + y[8160..8191]
   ============  =================================================  =================================================  =======  ===========================================

-- Each Cuda Thread run GPU function-code saxpy.
-Fermi has Register file (32768 x 32-bit).
+- Each Cuda Thread runs the GPU function code `saxpy`.
+Fermi has a register file
+  of size 32768 x 32-bit.
-  As :numref:`sm`, Number of registers in a Thread Block = 16 (SM) * 32 (Cuda
+  As shown in :numref:`sm`, the number of registers in a Thread Block is:
-  Thread) * 64 (TLR, Thread Level Register) = 32768 x 32-bit (Register file).
+  16 (SM) * 32 (Cuda Threads) * 64 (TLR, Thread Level Register) =
+  32768 x 32-bit (Register file).

-- When mapping to the fragments/pixels in graphic GPU, x[0..15] corresponding to a two dimensions of tile of fragments/pixels at pixel[0..3][0..3] since image uses tile base for grouping closest color together.
+- When mapping to fragments/pixels in a graphics GPU, `x[0..15]` corresponds to
+  a two-dimensional tile of fragments/pixels at `pixel[0..3][0..3]`, since images
+  use tile-based grouping to cluster similar colors together.

 Work between CPU and GPU in Cuda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Above daxpy() GPU code did not mention the host (CPU) side of code for triggering
+The previous `daxpy()` GPU code did not include the host (CPU) side code that
-GPU's function.
+triggers the GPU function.

-The following is host (CPU) side of a CUDA example to call saxpy on GPU [#cudaex]_
+The following example shows the host (CPU) side of a CUDA program that calls
-as follows,
+`saxpy` on the GPU [#cudaex]_:

 .. code-block:: c++